MonacoProtocol/sdk/readme/the-client.md

 The client opens up consumer-facing functionality but not admin-functionality.
 A separate admin client will be available to interact with the protocol from an operations point of view (create, update, and settle markets)

 * Get markets by status/event/wagering token
-* Place bet orders for markets
+* Place orders for markets
+* Get trades for markets and orders
-* Cancel bet orders
+* Cancel orders
 * Get market position for wallets
 * Get wallet token balances